-- 2) Thawed plasma for emergency use should be type A or AB.
+- 2) Thawed plasma for emergency use should be type AB or A (NOTE: A FFP is not a universal donor but its use in massive transfusion patients when supplies of AB FFP are limited or absent may improve survival and help preserve resources with a low risk to the patient.
+The decision to use A FFP or to switch from AB FFP to A FFP in the same patient should be a decision based on the interaction of the medical/surgical staff in concert with laboratory staff.
+Once the patient's type has been identified, type-specific plasma should be given as soon as possible).
 An effort should be made to rapidly obtain the casualty's blood type, with the goal to provide type-specific transfusions as quickly as possible during the resuscitation process. - 3) Platelets: Apheresis platelets collected in theater are non-FDA approved due to the lack of complete infectious disease testing of donors prior to collection.
 Efforts have been made to push platelets as a component of therapy to Level III facilities throughout the two theaters.
-These are typically available as platelet pheresis packs obtained from donors within theater. - 4) Cryoprecipitate may be added to component therapy to enhance replacement of fibrinogen.
+These are typically available as platelet pheresis packs that are obtained from donors within theater. - 4) Cryoprecipitate may be added to component therapy to enhance replacement of fibrinogen.
 One unit of fresh whole blood contains approximately 1000 mg of fibrinogen.
 One unit of FFP contains 400 mg of fibrinogen and 1 unit of platelets contains 80 mg.
-Therefore, transfusion of FFP and platelets alone may not adequately replace fibrinogen in massive transfusion patients.
-Ten units of cryopreciptate contain 2500 mg of fibrinogen.
+Therefore, transfusion of FFP and platelets alone may not adequately replace fibrinogen in MT patients.
+Ten units of cryoprecipitate contain 2500 mg of fibrinogen.
 The transfusion of high ratios of fibrinogen:RBCs or cryoprecipitate:RBCs have both been associated with improved survival in retrospective studies. - 5) Warm fresh whole blood (FWB): FWB offers an appropriate ratio of components, with the benefits of lack of storage lesion, excellent platelet activity, and field availability.
 While broadly available and used, this treatment option is not FDA-approved due to a slight risk of transmission of infection.
 Recent retrospective data show a potential survival benefit to the use of FWB during resuscitation of severe combat injuries.
 Fresh whole blood can be used at any phase of the resuscitation if it is the judgment of the provider that the casualty has a life-threatening hemorrhagic injury and one of the blood components (platelets, plasma, RBCs) is not available OR when stored components are not adequately resuscitating a patient receiving component therapy (e.g. worsening coagulopathy and shock).
-For additional information, see CENTCOM JTTS CPG entitled "Fresh Whole Blood (FWB) Transfusion, Jan 2009. - d.
-Recombinant Factor VIIa (rFVIIa) has recently been associated with improved hemostasis in combat casualties, decreasing blood loss by 23% (see Appendix C for more information on the use of rFVIIa).
-The use of this product should be reserved for those patients likely to require massive transfusion (e.g. significant injury and 3 or 4 risk factors) and is at the discretion of the treating physician.
-It should be the judgment of the provider that the casualty has a life-threatening hemorrhage and coagulopathy. - 1) Usual Dose: 100 mcg/kg intravenously; May be repeated in 20 minutes - 2) Contraindications: Active cardiac disease
+For additional information, see USCENTCOM JTTS CPG entitled "Fresh Whole Blood (FWB) Transfusion".